 If you use Internet filesharing to download or make available copyrighted files via the University's network then you are:

-breaking University regulations. putting yourself at risk of legal action. putting the University at risk of legal action.
 University computing regulations state that failure to comply with the terms of copyright legislation will render the user personally liable for any fines.
 ResNet regulations state that you cannot run a server (i.e. a computer that makes files or services available remotely) on your ResNet connection without permission from Computing Services .
 Breaches of the regulations can be dealt with by University disciplinary procedures.

 In addition to legal problems, there are other problems with filesharing programs:

 They are massive bandwidth hogs, generating disproportionate amounts of Internet traffic and so swamping other uses of the network, including academic use.
 We have guidelines on the responsible use of filesharing to reduce network congestion.
 By following the guidelines you can reduce congestion by stopping other people accessing your computer but still be able to access files from other computers yourself.
 They are a risk to your security and privacy on the Internet - by their nature they make files on your computer available to other people.
 An additional problem is the third-party programs that are bundled with filesharing clients in order to finance them.
-These extra programs are generally installed on your computer without you realising, and can then take various actions such as collecting personal information about you, tracking web sites you visit, and targetting you with additional advertising.
+These extra programs are generally installed on your computer without you realising, and can then take various actions such as collecting personal information about you, tracking web sites you visit, and targeting you with additional advertising.
 See this information on Adware and Spyware.
 They can break your network connection and stop your Internet access working.
 For example, when Kazaa is installed on many computers, Netscape & Internet Explorer crash every time you type in a web address.
 Uninstalling Kazaa solves that problem, but some similar problems are much more difficult to resolve.
 We recommend that you don't use Internet filesharing programs.
 However if you do use them you need to follow our guidelines on responsible use of filesharing.
 There is also a file and printer sharing feature built into Windows (Network Neighbourhood/My Network Places).
 This is limited so that it is contained within the University network and may be useful (for example when collaborating on a group project with other students).
 However it also has its own security risks and so if you use it you need to read our Instructions on Windows File & Printer Sharing.